How to be a Successful YouTuber

 - Do you have time to regularly interact with fans in comments and social media to help grow the channel and build an audience?

-If you can’t answer yes to the above four questions then you should probably abandon your YouTube hopes and dreams right now.
+If you can’t answer yes to the above four questions, then you should probably abandon your YouTube hopes and dreams right now.

-Having amazing content just isn’t enough
+Having great content isn’t enough

 YouTube is over-saturated with creators, each of them hoping to get noticed and become the next YouTube sensation.